New Brunswick, New Jersey: Tallest buildings

-Under construction and proposed
+Tallest buildings under construction, approved, and proposed

 Geography

 According to the United States Census Bureau, the city had a total area of 5.75 mi2, including 5.23 mi2 of land and 0.52 mi2 of water (9.06%).
 New Brunswick is on the south side of Raritan Valley along with Piscataway, Highland Park, Edison, and Franklin Township.
 New Brunswick lies southwest of Newark and New York City and northeast of Trenton and Philadelphia.

 New Brunswick is bordered by the municipalities of Piscataway, Highland Park and Edison across the Raritan River to the north by way of the Donald and Morris Goodkind Bridges, and also by North Brunswick to the southwest, East Brunswick to the southeast, all in Middlesex County; and by Franklin Township in Somerset County.

 While the city does not hold elections based on a ward system it has been so divided.
 There are several neighborhoods in the city, which include the Fifth Ward, Feaster Park, Lincoln Park, Raritan Gardens, and Edgebrook-Westons Mills.

 Climate

 Under the Köppen climate classification, New Brunswick falls within either a hot-summer humid continental climate (Dfa) if the 0 °C isotherm is used or a humid subtropical climate (Cfa) if the -3 °C isotherm is used.
 New Brunswick has humid, hot summers and moderately cold winters with moderate to considerable rainfall throughout the year.
 There is no marked wet or dry season.
+The average seasonal (October–April) snowfall total is around 29 in.
+The average snowiest month is February, which corresponds to the annual peak in nor'easter activity.